zammad/zammad-documentation/contributing/start.rst

   **Zammad**).
 When Weblate detects the same strings in different versions, they will be used for all versions and only have to be translated once.

-After selecting a project (Documentations or Zammad), you will see different sub-projects and their translation status summarized for all languages.
+After selecting a project (Documentation or Zammad), you will see different sub-projects and their translation status summarized for all languages.
 These overviews may show a quite low translation rate, which is due to the amount of acive languages.